-This page summarises the known distribution of locusts during October 2014 and provides a brief outlook to January 2015.
+This page summarises the known distribution of locusts during November 2014 and provides a brief outlook to February 2015.

-The next Locust Bulletin will be produced in December 2014.
+The next Locust Bulletin will be produced in January 2015.

-Surveys during September and early October detected occasional adults in the Queensland Central Highlands.
-Although at low densities in the Central Highlands, rainfall in mid-August and during the second half of September and in October will have provided suitable conditions for localised breeding and a moderate population increase is possible during November or December.
+Surveys during November indicated a moderate increase in population level in the Queensland Central Highlands.
+Low density adults were identified in the Springsure–Rolleston and Arcadia Valley areas.
+Scattered and Numerous density adults were recorded at some locations.
+No nymphs were detected.
+Although the population was still at low densities in the Central Highlands, storm rainfall during late November and in December could provide suitable conditions for localised breeding and a further population increase is possible during summer.
 Gregarisation can occur at local scales, often associated with cropping in eastern Queensland, and can therefore be difficult to detect without intensive surveys.
-However, the risk of any widespread infestation developing before 2015 remains low.
+However, the risk of a widespread infestation developing during summer 2015 remains low.